 The goal is to continuously position your brand as a trusted resource that your target audience can turn to when looking for solutions or opportunities.
 The target audience represented by your buyer persona will find value in your branded content because it helps them stay informed about their field, gain knowledge about how to embrace opportunities, and overcome barriers standing in the way of their goals.
 In turn, their affinity for your brand will grow, increasing the likelihood that they will champion your brand within their company and eventually convert as a customer.

 It’s important to know how B2B buyer personas are different from business-to-customer (B2C) personas.
 The most notable variation is that B2B buyer personas speak to both the targeted business and that business’s decision makers.
 You need to understand the values that drive the companies you’re trying to attract as well as the behaviors and personalities of those calling the shots.
 Your personas should account for both.

 In addition, B2B decision makers are often bound by an approval process and/or are keenly aware that their purchase decisions can impact an entire organization, so they are less likely than consumers to make an impulse purchase.
 That’s worth noting, because it means your B2B buyer will have a longer buyer’s journey.
-They’ll take their time researching the problem at hand and weighing the merits of your product or service as a solution to that problem.
 For that reason, it is even more important to build trust and establish credibility through a range of content during the awareness and consideration stages of the buyer’s journey.

 With these points in mind, it is crucial to develop detailed buyer personas that highlight any barriers that could prevent a final purchase during their drawn-out buyer’s journey.
 With buyer personas, you will be able to create content that convinces your prospective buyer of your brand’s value and helps them get other stakeholders on board to ultimately close the deal.